spine-examples/Pingh/README.md

 - `github` provides value objects to represent the GitHub context, along with descriptions of the JSON responses returned by the GitHub REST API.
-- `sessions` provides server-side code of the Sessions bounded context.
-  This context includes user session management and the authentication process via GitHub.
+- `sessions` provides an implementation of the Sessions bounded context, which includes user session management and authentication via GitHub.
-- `mentions` provides server-side code of the Mentions bounded context.
-  This context includes managing the status of mentions and the process of retrieving new user mentions from GitHub.
+- `mentions` provides an implementation of the Mentions bounded context, which includes managing mention statuses and the process of retrieving new user mentions from GitHub.
 - `clock` emulates an external system by sending the current time to the server.
 - `server` configures the server environment, sets up the server, and starts it.